HitKeep vs Matomo: Simpler Analytics Without PHP or MySQL

 Is HitKeep GDPR compliant?

-Section titled “Is HitKeep GDPR compliant?”HitKeep is designed to simplify GDPR compliance: cookie-less by default, self-hosted or EU-hosted cloud, no third-party data transfers.
+Section titled “Is HitKeep GDPR compliant?”HitKeep is designed to simplify GDPR compliance: cookie-less by default, self-hosting or EU-hosted cloud, and fewer third-party analytics transfers.
 Compliance is a legal determination that depends on your deployment.
 Read the Compliance Overview for details.

 Does HitKeep require less server resources than Matomo?